Orient (manga)

 Orient (オリエント, Oriento) is a Japanese manga series written and illustrated by Shinobu Ohtaka.
-It was serialized in Kodansha's Weekly Shōnen Magazine from May 2018 to January 2021 and later transferred to Bessatsu Shōnen Magazine in February 2021.
+It was serialized in Kodansha's Weekly Shōnen Magazine from May 2018 to January 2021 and later transferred to Bessatsu Shōnen Magazine, where it ran from February 2021 to October 2024, with its chapters collected in 22 tankōbon volumes.
 Kodansha USA licensed the manga for English release in North America.
-An anime television series adaptation by A.C.G.T aired from January to September 2022.
+A 24-episode anime television series adaptation by A.C.G.T aired from January to September 2022.

 Plot

-The story revolves around a 15-year-old boy named Musashi and takes place during Japan's Sengoku period.
-At the time, Japan is ruled by Oni and Bushi are considered taboo.
-Musashi is blending in as a miner along with others who are brainwashed into thinking the demons are their saviors and fed lies about the samurai being evil.
+The story revolves around a fifteen-year-old boy named Musashi and takes place during Japan's Sengoku period.
+At the time, Japan is ruled by Oni, and Bushi are considered taboo.
+Musashi is blending in as a miner along with others, who are brainwashed into thinking that the demons are their saviors and fed lies about the samurai being evil.
 However, Musashi knows the truth.
 He wants to confront the demons with his certain special power.